kurono73/Analysis_Toolkit/README.md

 The **Analysis Toolkit** is a set of measurement and calculation tools for Blender.

 All tools are located in the 3D Viewport's sidebar (press `N` to open) under the **"Analysis Toolkit"** tab.

+1. UV SS(Screen Space) Resolution
+2. Illuminance Meter
+3. EV Lux Converter
+4. EV Calculator
+5. Horizon Distance Calculation
+6. Parallax Distance Calculation
+7. Shooting Distance
+8. Unit Converter
+9. Speedometer
+---

 ## 1. UV SS(Screen Space) Resolution

-This tool calculates the required texture resolution for the selected object's screen based on the active camera, UV unwrapping data, and rendering resolution.
+Analyzes the selected object and calculates the required texture resolution on screen, based on the active camera, UV Map, and render output resolution.

+By evaluating the optimal texture density, it helps identify areas where textures may be undersampled or unnecessarily high-resolution.
+This allows you to pre-determine the appropriate texture resolution for assets used in close-up or hero shots.
-Understanding the optimal texture resolution helps identify insufficient or excessive textures.It can also be used to calculate the resolution of camera projection and embedded images.
+It can also be used to estimate the texture resolution needed for matte paintings, camera projections, or embedded image work.

 ### Interface